 In April, The Harvard Gazette and Nature reported a “conceptual breakthrough” in regards to quantum engineering.
 “This is the realization of a goal that has been pursued by our quantum engineering community for more than two decades,” stated Mikhail Lukin, a Harvard professor and co-director of the Harvard Quantum Initiative.

-That being said, we are quite a ways away from the implementation of a quantum internet.
+That said, scientists state that we remain quite a ways away from the implementation of a quantum internet.
 Prototypes are currently in progress, and experts anticipate its emergence within the next decade.

 Did you like this article?
-Get more articles like it when you sign up for the Cyber Talk weekly newsletter, here.
+Receive more articles like it when you subscribe to the Cyber Talk weekly newsletter, here.